bruvellu/cephalic-furrow/3-text/furrow.md

 The cephalic furrow is a prominent morphogenetic movement of *Drosophila* gastrulation.
-It is a deep invagination that appear as lateral indentations at the onset of gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
-It covers from dorsal to ventral and subdivides the yolk from head and trunk almost entirely.
-Unlike the ventral furrow, however, the cephalic furrow is a transient structure that unfolds after a couple of hours, and the invaginated tissue is not associated with any particular fate in the embryo.
+It is a deep invagination that appear as lateral indentations at the onset of gastrulation, and covers from dorsal to ventral, subdividing the yolk from head and trunk [@Hartenstein1985-zs; @Foe1989-cw].
+Unlike the ventral furrow, however, the cephalic furrow is a transient structure that unfolds after a couple of hours, and the invaginated tissue is not associated with a particular fate in the embryo.
 This prominent but ephemeral nature makes the cephalic furrow one of the most enigmatic traits of gastrulation, both in terms of the processes controlling its formation and its physical developmental role.

 <!--The morphogenesis of the cephalic furrow-->